bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.md

 ## Let's get some facts straight

-I'm writing this post from my Emacs 23.2 client (in Markdown, to publish it via git to my jekyll-powered blog) connected to my Emacs daemon, running on my Fedora 15 GNOME 3.0 desktop at home.
+I'm writing this post from my Emacs 23.2 client (in Markdown, to publish it via git to my Jekyll-powered blog) connected to my Emacs daemon, running on my Fedora 15 GNOME 3.0 desktop at home.
 This machine has its every part carefully selected for maximum Linux compatibility (the machine is a bit old, but that wasn't always the case) -